Our Team

 Joseph (Joey) Meyer

-Joseph (Joey) Meyer is the Manager of Transmission & Substation Contracts, and a board member of the EcoTeam Employee Resource Group, at Baltimore Gas and Electric.
+Joseph (Joey) Meyer is the Senior Manager of Project Controls, and a board member of the EcoTeam Employee Resource Group, at Baltimore Gas and Electric.
 He holds a B.S. in Mechanical Engineering and an M.B.A. from the University of Maryland.
-In his free time, you can find him hiking with his wife and 12-year-old puppy, golfing, and enjoying wineries and breweries.
-He has visited 15 countries, 21 National Parks, 19 of Maryland’s State Parks, and has hiked across Maryland in a weekend.
-Supporting the GVC is important to Joey because he recognizes the need to combat the negative impact pollution can have on communities and there is no better place to start than your own neighborhood.
+In his free time, you can find him hiking with his wife and 14-year-old puppy, golfing, and enjoying wineries and breweries.
+He has visited 17 countries, 24 National Parks, 19 of Maryland's State Parks, and has hiked across Maryland in a weekend.
+Supporting GVC is important to Joey because he recognizes the need to combat the negative impact pollution can have on communities and there is no better place to start than your own neighborhood.

 Jenn Shunfenthal